-The ACE Foundation is governed by a committee of seven trustees who are responsible for the adherence of the Foundation to its objectives.
+The ACE Foundation is governed by a committee of trustees who are responsible for the adherence of the Foundation to its objectives.

 PROF SIR PAUL MELLARS MA, PhD, ScD, FBA, FSA

 Paul obtained his MA, PhD and ScD degrees at the University of Cambridge, where he was a student of Fitzwilliam College, then taught for ten years in the Archaeology Department at Sheffield University before returning to Cambridge in 1980, where he became a fellow of Corpus Christi College.
 He is a former President and Acting Master of Corpus Christi College.
 He has held visiting positions at the State University of New York at Binghamton and the Australian National University.
 He is a Fellow of the British Academy, member of the Academia Europaea and served as president of the Prehistoric Society.
 Paul was knighted in the 2010 New Year Honours for services to scholarship.